pateldd1/TravelSmart/README.md

   * Visitors may only post reviews on homes that they visit

 ## User Authentication
 On the back-end, an encrypted, hashed password is stored in the database (passwords are never saved to the database).
 On log-in, the provided password is rehashed and compared to the encrypted password in order to verify the log-in.
+A session token is used to achieve this, making sure the user is logged in when navigating the website.
+SecureRandom gem was used for this.

 ## Home Show Page
 All homes are stored in the database, which contains columns for: